Here are some common and important questions about our Plant Medicine Retreats.

 Is Spirit Plant Journeys a safe retreat for women?

-Where does the water come from at “Petra”?
+Where does the water come from at the Lodge?

 Can you help me book my hotel?

-Sorry, we have enough things to take care of without getting involved with hotel reservations.
+Sorry, we don’t provide that service!
 There are several Cusco hotels and hostels that you can easily book online using www.booking.com or www.hostelsworld.com .

 Yes!
-There are a variety of rooms available at Petra.
-If you would like to share a room with your friend or partner the cost is 1800 USD.
-The same price if you share a room with somebody else on the retreat!
-If you require a private room that can also be arranged, however the cost is 2000 USD.
+There are a variety of rooms available.
+If you would like to share a room with your friend or partner you can apply for a shared room during registration.
+Same room also applies to Machu Picchu trip, see below.

 Can I bring my laptop and mobile phone with?
 Do I need a different plug/converter?